Li-Ju666/Li-Ju666.github.io/_posts/2020-05-31-Federated_Learning.md

 federated machine learning is introduced to solve this problem.

 ## Definition
-Because the MarkDown syntax does not support complex $\LaTeX$ notation, detailed definition can be referred from literature[[2]](https://arxiv.org/abs/1902.04885).
+Because the MarkDown does not support complex $\LaTeX$ syntax very well, detailed definition can be referred from literature[[2]](https://arxiv.org/abs/1902.04885).

 ## Categorization
 According to features of distributed datasets, federated machine learning could be categorized into three different types,